malcolmriley/unused-renders/README.md

 If you have any questions, please don't hesitate to send me a message as a discussion post on this repository, or to the following eMail address: mriley.texture.inquiries@gmail.com

+## How Were These Made?
+If you'd like to know how these sprites were made, please take a look at [the wiki](https://github.com/malcolmriley/unused-renders/wiki)!
+Inside you'll find a tutorialized guide explaining my methods.

 ---
 The resources in this repository are available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), as per the [License](LICENSE) included.